The Cherokee of North Carolina will introduce their rich and tragic history during this cultural immersion trip.

 We will stay at Living Waters Retreat Center, a Catholic renewal center nestled in the little town of Magee Valley, in the heart of the Great Smoky Mountains.
 The accommodations include semi-private rooms and baths, a wonderful dining room where all but two meals will be served to the group and several large gathering rooms for our evening class sessions.
 We will travel 30 minutes daily between the Magee Valley and Cherokee, a 19 mile trip.

-Students will travel together in College of Mount St. Joseph vans.
+Students will travel together in Mount St. Joseph University vans.
 Drivers have completed van safety training with campus police.
 The travel time between Cincinnati and Magee Valley is approximately seven hours, with a lunch break and several bathroom breaks.

 Health Care Facilities